Northern Ireland civil registration records

 How to access Northern Ireland civil registration records

-You have three options – the online Historical Records Database, the Public Search Room's Database, or the non-computerised system used in the Republic.
+You have three options – the online Historical Records Database/GRONI online, the GRONI Public Search Room's Database, or, for records up to 1921 only, the search facility used in the Republic.

-- Historical Records Database – Pay-to-view – Online.
+- Historical Records Database/GRONI Online – Pay-to-view – Online.
 Legislation dictates that the term 'historical records' is a rolling concept, as follows:

 - Public Search Room's Database – Personal visitors only.
 This facility is not on the Internet and can be accessed only at GRONI's Public Search Room in Belfast (address in right-hand column).
 There is no 'historical records' restriction.
 This computerised system holds Northern Ireland civil registration records as follows:

 - Births – 1864 to date

 - Marriages – 1845 (1864 for RC marriages) to date